Job characteristic theory: Individual difference factor

 In response to one of the disadvantages of Motivator–Hygiene Theory, Job Characteristics Theory added an individual difference factor into the model.
 While Herzberg et al. took into account the importance of intrinsically and extrinsically motivating job characteristics there was no consideration of individual differences.
 The importance of individual differences had been demonstrated by previous work showing that some individuals are more likely to positively respond to an enriched job environment than others.
 Thus, the original version of the theory posits an individual difference characteristic, Growth Need Strength (GNS), that moderates the effect of the core job characteristics on outcomes.
 Jobholders with high Growth Need Strength should respond more positively to the opportunities provided by jobs with high levels of the five core characteristics compared to low GNS jobholders.

 Alternative theories of work design

 Scientific management

 Taylor's theory of scientific management emphasized efficiency and productivity through the simplification of tasks and division of labor.

 Motivator–hygiene theory

-Herzberg et al.’s Motivator–Hygiene Theory, aka Two-factor Theory, an influence on Job Characteristics Theory, sought to increase motivation and satisfaction through enriching jobs.
-The theory predicts changes in “motivators”, which are intrinsic to the work, (such as recognition, advancement, and achievement) will lead to higher levels of employee motivation and satisfaction; while “hygiene factors”, which are extrinsic to the work itself, (such as company policies and salary) can lead to lower levels of dissatisfaction, but will not actually effect satisfaction or motivation.
+Herzberg et al.s motivator–hygiene theory sought to increase motivation and satisfaction through enriching jobs.
+The theory predicts changes in "motivators", which are intrinsic to the work, (such as recognition, advancement, and achievement) will lead to higher levels of employee motivation and satisfaction; while "hygiene factors", which are extrinsic to the work itself, (such as company policies and salary) can lead to lower levels of dissatisfaction, but will not actually effect satisfaction or motivation.